how to measure sleep duration: test_duration_w_hours_and_minutes¶

 the function returns the same numbers for hours and minutes because

-and change the index to get the second item from the timestamp splitdef get_minutes(timestamp): return int(timestamp.split(':')[1])
+difference_hoursanddifference_minutesare the same.
+I make a copy of theget_hourfunction, call itget_minutesand change the index to get the second item from the timestamp splitdef get_minutes(timestamp): return int(timestamp.split(':')[1])

 then change the calls in

-difference_minutes = ( get_minutes(wake_time) - get_minutes(sleep_time) )
+difference_minutesdifference_minutes = ( get_minutes(wake_time) - get_minutes(sleep_time) )

-refactor: make it better¶
+REFACTOR: make it better¶

 test_duration_calculation¶

-function returns a subtraction of hours and a subtraction of minutes which does not give the right difference between the timestamps
+The duration function returns a subtraction of hours and a subtraction of minutes which does not give the right difference between the timestamps

-red: make it fail¶
+RED: make it fail¶

 def test_duration_calculation(self):